 - Death of the participant.

 - Termination of the participant’s employment (other than for gross misconduct) or a reduction in hours.

 - Divorce of the participant; or dissolution or termination of a state-registered domestic partnership with a domestic partner who qualified as a dependent.

 - A dependent child loses eligibility for SEBB insurance coverage.

 - A participant becomes enrolls in benefits under Medicare.

 When any of these occur, you or a dependent must notify Navia Benefit Solutions.
 If, on the date of the qualifying event, your remaining benefits for the current year are greater than your remaining contribution payments, Navia Benefit Solutions will give each eligible dependent the right to choose FSA continuation coverage.
 If you are eligible for this option, Navia Benefit Solutions will mail a COBRA election notice to you.

-If you elect FSA continuation coverage through Navia Benefit Solutions, you must do so no later than 60 days from the date the notice of continuation rights was mailed to you.
+If you elect Medical FSA continuation coverage through Navia Benefit Solutions, you must do so no later than 60 days from the date the notice of continuation rights was mailed to you.

 You may continue participating in the FSA by making post-tax contributions directly to Navia Benefit Solutions for the rest of the plan year.
 Participation in the FSA would continue through December 31, or until you stop making the monthly contribution on the predetermined payment date.
-If you do not make a payment on time, you may submit claims only for expenses that occurred through your last active month of paid participation.
+If you do not make a payment on time, you may submit claims only for expenses that happened through your last active month of paid participation.